aakordas/mj-semantic-checker/README.md

     make

-on the command line and the program will start compiling, provided the ‘.jar’ files for JTB and JavaCC are in the project’s directory.
+on the command line and the program will start compiling, provided the `.jar` files for JTB and JavaCC are in the project’s directory.

 ### Running